Local Area Attractions Near Natural Bridge / Lexington KOA Holiday

-Began as the burial ground for the old Lexington Presbyterian Church in 1789.
-General Jackson, 144 Confederate veterans, and other historical heroes are buried here.
-The cemetary features a life-like sculpture of Stonewall Jackson where Jackson and his family are buried.
+Begun as the burial ground for the old Lexington Presbyterian Church in 1789, General Jackson, 144 Confederate veterans, and other historical heroes are buried here.
+The cemetery features a life-like sculpture of Stonewall Jackson where Jackson and his family are buried.

 Trace the career of Marshall, with particular emphasis on the eras of the two World Wars and the Marshall Plan.
 A 25-minute electric map presentation highlights the significant events of World War II.
 On display is the Nobel Peace Prize that was awarded to General Marshall in 1953.
 540-463-7103

 The Lee Chapel and Museum, a National Historic Landmark

 Built in 1867, under Robert E. Lee's supervision.
 Lee and members of his family are buried beneath Lee Chapel on the Museum level and many items that belonged to them are displayed.
 540-463-8768.

 Visit the farm where Cyrus McCormick invented the mechanized reaper that sparked the industrial revolution and changed the world forever.
 Visitors are welcome to tour the blacksmith shop, grismill, museum and scenic site at the McCormick farm .
 540-377-2255.